MicrosoftDocs/dynamics365smb-docs/business-central/bank-create-bank-deposits.md

 The **Posted Bank Deposits** page lists your company's previous deposits.
 In the list, you can review the comments and dimensions that were specified for the deposits.
 You can open the bank deposit to view more details, and from there you can investigate further.
 For example, you can choose the **Find entries** action to view the posted bank ledger entries.
 From the bank ledger entry, you can find its corresponding posted general ledger entry.

 If you want to look up all general ledger entries for the posted deposit lines, go to the **G/L Register** page and use the **General Ledger** action.
-There you'll find all of the general ledger entries, including the entries for customers and vendors.
+The action shows all of the general ledger entries, including the entries for customers and vendors.

 ## Reverse a posted bank deposit